JaneliaSciComp/videoAnnotation_backend/README.md

 It's highly recommended to use a virtual environment manangement tool.
 Here we use a python built-in package called venv.

+> [!NOTE]
+> We have seen issues with Python 3.12+.
+For your information, the Python version we are using is 3.10.

 ```bash
 cd videoAnnotation_backend
 python3 -m venv env  # create env dir